 All incidents of bullying are taken very seriously at Hummersea Primary School.
 Tackling it is one part of making the school a happy place for everyone.
 Silence and secrecy nurture bullying, so we try to foster openness in our school.
 The children need to know that they can trust us in our actions against the problem.
-Children and parents are actively encouraged to report any bullying behaviour to the child's class teacher or the Head teacher.
+Children and parents are actively encouraged to report any bullying behaviour to the child's Class Teacher or the Head Teacher.
 The bully relies on the victim being too frightened to tell anyone about the bullying.
 'Do not suffer in silence', is the message that must be constantly reinforced in class work and on an individual level.
-A common theme in assemblies is the importance of showing respect towards others.
+These subjects are sympathetically dealt with in the RSE curriculum.
+In addition, a common theme in assemblies is the importance of showing respect towards others.
 In other words it is our policy to prevent bullying.